brentp/methylcode/README.rst

 About
 =====

-This software is distributed under the BSD License and possible because of the `Fischer Lab`_ .
-Please report any bugs, patches, problems, docs to bpederse@gmail.com
+This software is developed in the `Fischer Lab`_ .
+At UC Berkeley.
+Please report any requests, bugs, patches, problems, docs to bpederse@gmail.com

 It is distributed under the `New BSD License <http://github.com/brentp/methylcode/blob/master/LICENSE>`_